 Anglers celebrating the arrival of summer should be organizing their fly boxes searching for the best flies to use for catching early season trout.
-The start of summer in the Rocky Mountains generally means high water from melting snow which translates into using larger searching patterns to attract attention.
-While local hatches may dictate using specific flies to match certain insects, general patterns usually work well this time of year for trout that haven't seen a lot of angler pressure.
+The start of summer in the Rocky Mountains generally means high water from melting snow, which translates into using larger fly patterns to attract the attention of trout.
+While local hatches may dictate using specific flies to match certain insects, general patterns usually work well this time of year for trout that haven’t seen a lot of pressure from anglers.
 Many experienced fly fishermen use these flies all year long wherever trout are found.

 The following flies are proven to put fish in the net during the early part of summer before rivers have dropped to low levels.
 Some of them also work great on mountain lakes as well.

 This is a variation of the Prince Nymph, a time-tested attractor fly.
 The Fly Formerly Known as Prince features flashy Mylar wings that sparkle even in off-colored water, allowing trout to locate the fly.
 While insects are hatching, these wings seem to entice trout to eat this nymph pattern aggressively.
 It can match caddis pupae, stonefly nymphs, and also mayflies in the smaller sizes, and it’s effective on lakes when stripped slowly.
 Try it in sizes #12-18.

 During early summer, a variety of stoneflies, including salmon flies and golden stones, are a primary food source for hungry trout.
 High water can dislodge them from rocky riffles where they drift helplessly.
 Pat’s Rubber Leg is a simply tied, durable, and realistic pattern that accurately mimics these large aquatic insects.
 It also happens to be a go-to fly for fly fishing guides as the point fly on nymph rigs.
 Black, brown, and tan versions in size #4-12 work well fished deep.